MagSafe Compatible Accessories For Your iPhone 14 & Samsung Device

 The quad-pixel format allows for imaginative cropping mechanisms, without losing quality to your overall image.
 This large amount of data opens a world of possibilities.

 The camera, like everything else on the S21 Ultra, is top-of-the-line, with a 108MP f/1.8 primary sensor, a 12MP f/2.2 ultra-wide sensor, and two telephoto cameras, which is almost unheard of on phones.
 Both cameras are 10 megapixels, but one has an f/2.4 aperture and 3x optical zoom, while the other has an f/4.9 aperture and a whopping 10x optical zoom.

 Non-zoomed photos are also impressive, though not always on par with the best competitors.
 However, when you combine a plethora of camera modes, including new ones like Director's View (which allows you to capture video with both the front and rear cameras at the same time), with a highly powerful 40MP front-facing camera, you have a smartphone photographer's dream.

 What We Love:

 Amazing Camera Zoom

-With two telephoto lenses, the Galaxy S21 Ultra is a rockstar
+With dual telephoto lenses, the Galaxy S22 Ultra is a rockstar.

 Lets you shoot video with both the front and rear cameras simultaneously.